MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/TextCSV.md

 ### CSV

-You can find a sample CSV file [here](https://docs.microsoft.com/power-bi/service-comma-separated-value-files).
+You can find a sample CSV file [here](https://go.microsoft.com/fwlink/?LinkID=619356).

 In addition to file origin, CSV also supports specifying the delimeter, as well as how data type detection will be handled.

 ![Loading data from a csv file](../images/csvload.png)

-Delimeters available include colon, comma, equals sign, semicolon, space, tab, a custom delimeter (which can be any string), and a fixed width (chunking up text by some standard number of characters).
+Delimeters available include colon, comma, equals sign, semicolon, space, tab, a custom delimeter (which can be any string), and a fixed width (splitting up text by some standard number of characters).

 ![Delimeter selection for a csv file](../images/csvdelimeterdropdown.png)